Download data with a dry-run simulation

 whether each file was found on disk or not.
 This information will be

-script in the next step.
+used by the download_data.py script in the next step.

 You may use whatever name you like for the dry-run output

-log file (but we prefer log.dryrun
+log file (but we prefer log.dryrun).

-script on the dryrun log file
+Run the download_data.py script on the dryrun log file

 Once you have successfully executed a HEMCO standalone dry-run, you